Trishmcc/Fundamentals-of-Data-Analytics/README.md

 ## Overview of the matplotlib.pyplot Python package

-This overview is located in pyplot.ipyn
+This overview is located in pyplot.ipynb

 ## How to load CAO points information from the CAO website into a pandas data frame

 requests - import requests as rq regular expression - import re

 To begin this project, I needed to Google CAO points to view a webpage to view all the CAO points.
 The data was examined.
 There are 4 columns and 4 titles and each row has a course code.
 Python interacts with any html webpage by givng it the url.
 All webpages are text files.
 Chrome recognises html tags.
 HTML is semi-structured which means that you can write incorrect code and it will still run, so when Python reads the url it will have errors, therefore a python html parser is required.
-The easiest way to get the HTML webpage into a python data structure is to use a pandas dataframe!!!!!!!!!!!!!!???????????
+The easiest way to get the HTML webpage into a python data structure is to use a pandas dataframe.

 The package called requests (rq) which is convenient for making http requests comes with the Anaconda package.
-Its method is resp = rq.get(url) which allows you to get the url from the browser.
-Is this a parser!!!!!!!?????????? iter_lines() is used to loop through the lines of the file [1] line is the name of the variable in the loop.
+Its method is resp = rq.get(url) which allows you to get the content from the url. iter_lines() is used to loop through the lines of the file [1] line is the name of the variable in the loop.
 It will loop or iterate through each line and if the regular expression matches the whole line, then a dd 1 line to to the number of lines we have matched.
 Pick out the relevant parts of the line , for example, substitute and return the first group\1 followed by the second group \2 and so forth.

 for line in resp.iter_lines():